vuejs/v2.vuejs.org/source/guide/components.md

 })
 ```

-## Fragment Instance
+### Fragment Instance

 When you use the `template` option, the content of the template will replace the element the Vue instance is mounted on.
 It is therefore recommended to always include a single root-level element in templates.

-If your template contains more than one top-level element, or the template contains only text, it will still render correctly.
+If your template contains more than one top-level element or only plain text, it will still render correctly.
 However, the instance will become a **fragment instance** which doesn't have a root element.
 A fragment instance's `$el` will point to an "anchor node", which is an empty Text node (or a Comment node in debug mode).
 What's probably more important though, is that directives, transitions and attributes (except for props) on the component element will not take any effect - because there is no root element to bind them to:

 ``` html
 <!-- doesn't work due to no root element -->